vwgert/vwgert.github.io/05_software/02_lab.md

 ### **Installing the web server**

-We install the nginx web server.
-But first we upgrade all the packages to their latest version.
+First we upgrade all the packages to their latest version.

 ***sudo apt update***